 Some reasons they aren’t talking are: they don’t know enough about the subject offer an informed opinion, they can’t relate to the situation, they’re tired, they’re distracted by too much stimulation, they don’t feel like talking about themselves, or you’re being an energy vampire and draining their battery.

-Some introverts may not like people in their person space so please ask before hugging them.
+Some introverts may not like people making physical contact beyond a handshake, so please ask before hugging them.
 Just in general always ask before touching someone if it’s more than a handshake.

 Don’t put introverts on the spot with demands or awkward questions.